iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Update: there is still a blank white space where the graphs should be.
 All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else.
 Ditto for the UK map: that's become invisible too.
 I contacted Zoe, have now had a response asking for screenshots which I sent a few days ago.
 Still awaiting a resolution to this issue...I opened the app today to report in: still no graphs or maps...It is a good app, but I do wish they would hurry up & resolve this.<br> :date: __2021-03-07 13:08:50__

 > Was interested in contributing but can not set up log in.
 Keeps saying invalid parameters/missing info.
 (Yes I went over it several times).<br> :date: __2021-03-05 19:06:38__

-> Just more Spyware<br> :date: __2021-02-27 23:03:23__

-> The mental health survey popup appears to have broken the app for me.
-I cannot do anything except see the popup, so I cannot report my health any more.<br> :date: __2021-02-23 20:56:34__